dechavezv/Hoffman2_Notes/README.md

 `qstat -j <name_of_job> | grep 'resour'`

 # Parallelizing your jobs.
-There are two ways to Parallelize your jobs: `-pe shared` and `-pe dc*`.
+There are two ways to parallelize your jobs in Hoffman: `-pe shared` and `-pe dc*`.

 `-pe shared` will look for cores at the same node.
-In case of `-pe dc*` it will look at cores in different nodes.
+In case of `-pe dc*` it will look for cores at different nodes.

-The advantage of `-pe shared` is that once it has started it may run faster.
-However, because hoffman is looking for a node with a particular number of cores, it may take longer to start.
+The advantage of `-pe shared` is that it may be faster once it has started to run.
+However, because hoffman is looking for a node with a particular number of cores, it may remaing longer at the queue.
 In contrast, `-pe dc*` can chose cores from whatever node its availalbe, thus making the waiting time shorter. \
 The downside of `-pe dc*` is that it may take longer to run since it has to collect information for multiple nodes.
 The recomnedation is to use \
 `-pe shared` if your program is multi-threaded, which means that uses shared-memory.
 You should use `-pe dc*` if your program uses a MPI-style that handles multi-node jobs.